willerbee/Flattered/README.md

 # Flattered

-👋 A minimal VS Code extension that makes your editor look **flat, tidy, and minimal**.
-If you’ve ever liked a theme but wished for a cleaner, flatter version — Flattered has you covered.
+👋 A VS Code extension that makes your editor look **flat, tidy, modern, and minimal**.
+This is not a theme, but a "theme overrider" or "theme flattener" so to speak.
+If you’ve ever liked a color theme's look in the editor but wished for a cleaner, flatter overall look — Flattered has you covered.

 ---